 Supporters contributing towards Residencies include:

-Genesis Kickstart Fund and PRS Foundation’s The Open Fund.
+PRS Foundation’s The Open Fund.

 About Luke

 Luke Abbott is a composer, performer and music producer based in Norwich UK.
 His primary interest is in improvised electronic music.
 He has been releasing music to critical acclaim since 2006 on labels including Output Recordings, Border Community and The Leaf Label.
-He has performed extensively worldwide: The Barbican, Oval Space, Berghain Berlin, Musikgabouw Amsterdam, Razzmatazz Barcelona, Elbphilharmonie Hamburg, Hammersmith Apollo, Womad Festival and Mutek Mexico.
+He has performed extensively worldwide: The Barbican, Oval Space, Berghain Berlin, Muziekgebouw Amsterdam, Razzmatazz Barcelona, Elbphilharmonie Hamburg, Hammersmith Apollo, Womad Festival and Mutek Mexico.
 In a production/remix capacity he has worked with artists Nils Frahm, Jon Hopkins, Gruff Rhys and Gold Panda.
 He was the first musician in residence at Wysing Arts Centre and scored two feature films, including The Goob, (winning Best Music at Stockholm International Film Festival 2014).
 In 2016 he started the improvised music project Szun Waves with saxophonist Jack Wyllie (Portico Quartet) and drummer Laurence Pike (PVT, Liars).
 Szun waves have released 3 albums to critical acclaim, most recently ‘Earth Pattens’.

 Explore their work